spseng/FRC2020/README.md

 ## Using RaspberryPi

-To communicate with roboRIO, use (PyNetworkTables docs)[https://robotpy.readthedocs.io/projects/pynetworktables/en/stable/examples.html]
+To communicate with roboRIO, use [PyNetworkTables docs](https://robotpy.readthedocs.io/projects/pynetworktables/en/stable/examples.html)

-For Vision Processing, (GRIP)[https://wpiroboticsprojects.github.io/GRIP/#/] is useful for generating code to filter colors and find lines or contours.
+For Vision Processing, [GRIP](https://wpiroboticsprojects.github.io/GRIP/#/) is useful for generating code to filter colors and find lines or contours.
 It is occasionally prone to crashing.

 GRIP code and most computer vision applications require OpenCV to be installed.
-The installation process on a RaspberryPi can be found (here)[https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/].
+The installation process on a RaspberryPi can be found [here](https://www.pyimagesearch.com/2019/09/16/install-opencv-4-on-raspberry-pi-4-and-raspbian-buster/).
 It can take a while.

 ## Contributing